 - Start 6.
 Place the container in a dark place with temperatures around 75-85 degrees

-Drilling holes or attaching a mesh screen to the top of the container is for ventilation to prevent mold which can harm your worm farm.
+Drilling holes or attaching a mesh screen to the top of the container is for ventilation, which prevents mold from harming your worm farm.

 Tiered System Mealworm Farm